 This study has been my calling over many years now.
 I heard an illustration once concerning a railroad track that was built over the Alps before there was even a train that could climb the mountainside.
 I don't know if the anecdote is true or not but the thought stayed with me.
 My spin on this is that I also have built a track, not knowing if or when the train is supposed to arrive.
 I only know I was supposed to build the track.

 Your part ...

-If you want to live the words of God, this study will help.
+If you want to handle God's word of truth in a way that pleases him and live by that truth, then this study will help.
 The track is ready.
 May God bless your journey!